davisanc/AzureSecurityLabs/README.md

 8. Lab 5 - Understand your application security posture in Azure - Azure Security Center for security recommendations
 9. Lab 6 - Storage Security – Encryption at Rest - Apply disk encryption to a running VM
 10. Lab 7 - Extending your Data Centre to Azure in a secure way – Site to Site VPN Access
-11. Lab 8 - Azure Active Directory Role-Based Access Control
+11. Lab 8 - Azure Active Directory Labs
 12. Lab 9 - Enable DDoS protection for your resources

 ## 1. Create a Microsoft Account, redeem your Azure Passes if you will use your Personal Microsoft Account